AlexKent3141/casino/README.md

 ### Unit tests
 The tests can be compiled by running `make test` in the root directory.

-### Tic-tac-toe example
+### Example games
-The tic-tac-toe example can be compiled by running `make tictactoe` in the root directory.
-Running the tictactoe binary will allow you to play against the AI in the command line.
+Tic-tac-toe: compiled by running `make tictactoe`

-### Breakthrough example
+Breakthrough: compiled by running `make break`

-The Breakthrough example can be compiled by running `make break` in the root directory.
-Running the break binary will allow you to play against the AI in the command line.
+Amazons: compiled by running `make amazons`